H-Crisp/Hunter-Crisp-Portfolio/README.md

 I have been in the Computer Science program for four-and-a-half years, making all kinds of different projects across three college universities.

-I am most experienced in C++ in Visual Studio and have had experience in Python, Java, Unreal Engine 5, SQL, and HTML.
+I am most experienced in C++ in Visual Studio and have had experience in Python, Java, Unreal Engine 5, SQL, OpenGL and HTML.

 I am also experienced in working inside a team environment, both in person and online.
 I’ve worked in collaboration to create an object oriented database in SQL and took a leadership role in online collaborations.
 I have also undergone a simulation of being a scrum master and performing the responsibilities of one of which I also learned to communicate with stakeholders effectively.
 You will find that I can adapt to any team environment and can handle most positions well and confidently.